 Develop an on-going institutional framework to maintain and promote the Lee corridor, including a public private partnership community partnership to continue the dialogue and realize the vision.

-Develop a low to medium density mixed
+Develop a low to medium density mixed use character

 Plan for vibrant, attractive mixed use activity centers (within existing commercial areas) with generally low/medium building heights tapering to adjacent neighborhoods; encourage creative architecture that contributes to the distinctive identities and market flexibility.